Omega VS Zenith Watches

 In general, while keeping in mind the aforementioned, Omega will usually retain a higher proportion of its original value compared to Zenith.
 However, I must reiterate that there are many variables in play and this can not be understood as a given.

-Zenith has a very high beat chronograph known as the El Primero which is stopwatch function that can measure within 1/10th of a second thanks to its high beat El Primero mechanical movement.
+Zenith has a very high beat chronograph known as the El Primero which is a stopwatch function that can measure within 1/10th of a second thanks to its high beat El Primero mechanical movement.
 However, what about just telling time the old-fashioned way?
 Which brand produced more accurate watches?

 Omega makes arguably the most accurate Swiss-made mechanical movements in the world.
 Many of their watches have the designation of Chronometer which means it can measure time with +4/-6 seconds per day deviation which is considered to be excellent for mechanical timepieces.
 However, they also have many watches which are even more accurate than your run of the mill COSC Chronometer.
 These Omega watches have the title Master Chronometer which means they had even further testing after receiving an original COSC certificate and get the Master Chronometer status once they achieve an accuracy of a minimum of -0/+5 seconds per day.